JaimeChavarriaga/comment-to-bpncc/README.md

 # Comment to BPNCC paper

 Comparison of the algorithm to count valid configurations of a feature model without constraints with and without the removing mandatory leave features.
+This pre-processing, suggested in the [BPNCC paper](http://ieeexplore.ieee.org/document/7875079/) increases the total processing time, instead of reducing it, for that type of feature models.

 ## Evaluation